nevsnode/gordon/README.md

 #### 3) Integrate

-The last step is to integrate Goophry, so that you can trigger the execution of tasks, defined in your configuration.
+The last step is to integrate Goophry, so that you can trigger the execution of tasks as defined in your configuration.
-To archive that it is only necessary to insert entries into Redis lists.
+To archive that it is necessary to push specific entries into Redis lists (using [RPUSH](http://redis.io/commands/rpush)).

-For this purpose there is already an example implemention in PHP (`goophry.php`).
+There is already an example implementation in PHP for this purpose (`goophry.php`).

 You may also want to have a look at the `/example` directory and the section [Task Arguments](#task-arguments) on how to use it.